 Summit County, Colorado is our specialty.
 Our team is committed to making the buying and selling of real estate in our pristine mountain areas a pleasurable and rewarding experience.

-Many investors consider Summit County real estate because of its strong short-term vacation rental market.
+Many investors consider Summit County luxury rental properties because of its strong short-term vacation rental market.
 When searching for a home or condo that would be suitable as a short-term vacation rental, it’s crucial to know the licensing, regulations (permits, fees, taxes, occupancy limits, etc…) and guidelines for each towns in Summit County.
 In addition, it’s important to consider any HOA and/or subdivision restrictions (some of which prohibit short-term rentals altogether).

 Feeling overwhelmed?
-Contact us and we can do the heavy lifting for you by researching properties and providing you with up-to-date information* about the short-term vacation rental market along with helping you find a suitable investment that meets your budget and needs.
+Contact us and we can do the heavy lifting for you by researching properties and providing you with up-to-date information* about the short-term vacation rental market, finding a Summit Colorado vacation rental management company, or helping you find a suitable investment that meets your budget and needs.